DennisSoemers/DennisSoemers.github.io/_pages/education.md

 - Any other remarks you have.
 - Any questions you already have for me.

-**My own main areas of expertise and interest** are as follows.
-I prefer to supervise projects that match up with at least one of these areas.
+**My own main areas of expertise and interest** include the following list (not necessarily exhaustive).
+I prefer to supervise projects that match up with at least one of these areas. **It is not at all necessary to combine all or multiple of them**: any one is fine.
-**It is not at all necessary to combine all or multiple of them**: any one is fine.
-For exceptional students, I may be more willing to also consider topics outside of this list (e.g., other forms of Machine Learning), but only if I still feel confident that I could actually perform well as a supervisor:
+Feel free to also inquire about topics outside of this list, though I will only consider supervising them if I still feel confident that I would be able to perform well as a supervisor:

 - Reinforcement Learning *(any application domain)*.
 - Search algorithms such as Monte-Carlo Tree Search, Minimax-based algorithms, and A* *(any application domain)*.